cbarre01/cbarre01.github.io/projects.md

 				<header class="major">
 					<h3>Java game using ASTAR</h3>
 				</header>
-				<p>This game was the final product of my object oriented programming class.
-The main focus of this project was to build a generic, single page script into a properly structured hierchacal project.
+				<p> The main focus of this project was to build a generic, single page script into a properly structured hierchacal project.
 There are also applications of algorithms and pathfinding techniques such as a modified ASTAR which is used by the enemies to track the player.</p>
 				<ul class="actions">
 					<li><a href="projects/ASTARgame.html" class="button">Learn More</a></li>
 				</ul>